 Here is the thing, though; YouTube clickbait titles, while having a devious reputation, can have some merit in highlighting the truths within a video.
 To show up on a user’s feed, your video must compete against millions of other creators and advertisers.
 It is imperative to convince users to click on your content.

-When used properly, YouTube clickbait does not have to be a negative thing.
-Gone are the days of completely deceiving people with thoughtless titles.
-Today, it is very possible to use this strategy for positivity.
+When used properly, clickbait titles don’t have to be a bad thing.
+It’s possible to use this strategy to bolster your brand on platforms like YouTube.
 Here are some crucial tips.

 1. “Top Ten” Titles

 There is a reason why you see so many “Top Ten Best…” or “5 Reasons Why…” videos.
 It’s because they work pretty well.
 Regardless of whether we like to admit it, the human mind is drawn to structure, substance, and attention.
 Videos that contain numbers are great at supplying this.

 Numbers within a video signal substance, since they provide a simplistic overview of your content.
 The structure is found within the easy-to-read title.
 Amongst the common letter-filled titles, numbered titles give your video much-needed attention.